hassanalobady/nft-smart-contract/README.md

-# smart contract deployment of derbyverse nft project
+# smart contract deployment of Arenna project  project

 This project has been demonstrates a basic derbyverse project.
-It comes with a  ERC721 contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with a  ERC1155 contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.